Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Then install it like any other Omeka module.

-See general end user documentation for [Installing a module].
+See general end user documentation for [Installing a module] and follow the config instructions.

 Usage